Together Forward

 The following scenarios are intended to guide supervisors in handling COVID-19 cases and exposures in their individual work areas.

 Student absences related to positivity and exposure will be handled at the discretion of the individual instructor and the student’s healthcare provider.
 Absences related to COVID-19 are to be handled in a manner like other illnesses.
-If you will have ongoing close contact with a COVID-19 positive individual (e.g., household member), follow CDC guidance for ongoing exposure
+If you will have ongoing close contact with a COVID-19 positive individual (e.g., household member), follow CDC guidance

 • Stay home and self -isolate.